-Property, plant and equipment with a value equal to or in excess of \$10 000 is capitalised, otherwise it is expensed.
+Property, plant and equipment owned by the Board with a value equal to or in excess of \$10 000 is capitalised, otherwise it is expensed.
 Property, plant and equipment owned by the Board is recorded at fair value.

 All non-current assets with a limited useful life, are systematically depreciated over their useful lives in a manner that reflects the consumption of their service potential.